yguitton/training-material/topics/sequence-analysis/tutorials/tapscan-streptophyte-algae/tutorial.md

 - Understand the role of TAPs
 - Learn how to identify TAPs from a given proteome using TAPScan
 - Extract FASTA sequences using sequence ID/header
-- Perform sequence alignment and construct phylogenetic tree for TAPs
+- Perform sequence alignment using MAFFT
-- Interpret evolutionary relatationship among TAPs
+- Construct phylogenetic tree for TAPs
 time_estimation: 2H
 key_points:
 - TAPScan v4 is a comprehensive and highly reliable tool for genome-wide TAP annotation via domain profiles